WA-tyro/FHLight/README.md

-code is available at: https://github.com/WA-tyro/SceneIE.git
+The code will be made public at: https://github.com/WA-tyro/SceneIE.git